| TREATY:

 A treaty has a shelf-life.

-In times of rapid change, to expect any sort of treaty...especially if it involves sociological,
+In times of rapid change, to expect any sort of treaty... especially if it involves sociological, political, technological or

 Few grand-children appreciate or are willing to be subject to the conditions of their grand-parents.